kenzanlabs/capstan/aws/README.md

 #### Validate your setup

-Now it is time to make sure that your AWS account is ready to go. you will take values from the previous deployed cloud formation and use them as values for the terraform.
+Now it is time to make sure that your AWS account is ready to go. you will take values from the previous deployed cloud formation and use them as values for terraform and aws-iam-authenticator.
 In your bash compliant shell you will create some environment variables for the terraform as shown:

 ```
-export TF_VAR_aws_access_key="<insert  access key value>"
-export TF_VAR_aws_secret_key="<insert  secret key value>"
+export AWS_ACCESS_KEY_ID="anaccesskey"
+export AWS_SECRET_ACCESS_KEY="asecretkey"
+export AWS_DEFAULT_REGION="avalidregion"
 export TF_VAR_aws_account_id="<insert account number>"
-export TF_VAR_aws_role_name="capstan-terraform-role-assumed"
 ```

 In the same shell type the following command: